Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: EXPERIMENTS

-We carried out experiments to answer the following three questions about the model: (1) \textbf{Efficiency}: Can PIGINet improve planning speed without sacrificing planner success rate?
-(2) \textbf{Generalization}: Can a model trained on some problems perform well in other problems?
-(3) \textbf{Ablation}: Can the model still perform well with less input encoding?
+We carried out experiments to answer the following three questions: (1) \textbf{Efficiency}: Can PIGINet improve planning speed without sacrificing planner success rate?
+(2) \textbf{Generalization}: Can a trained model make accurate predictions in problems with unseen objects?
+(3) \textbf{Ablation}: If we take away parts of the input, can PIGINet still make accurate predictions?

-\paragraph{Dataset} In our experimental domain, there are fridges on top of tables and food items inside the fridges or on the table.
-Each door fridge is closed 50\% of the time or in a position sampled uniformly at random across its joint limits.
-We also randomly sample the pose of objects, the height of tables, and the initial base configuration of a PR2 robot.
-There are one or two instances of each object in each scene.
-The goal is to hold the food, place the food on the table, or place the food in the fridge.